 Stage 2: Determination of Intrinsic Value

 Hormel Foods Corp is suitable for the Enterprising Investor but not the more conservative Defensive Investor.
-The Defensive Investor is concerned with the high PEmg and PB ratios.
-The Enterprising Investor has no initial concerns.
+The Defensive Investor is concerned with the low current ratio, high PEmg and PB ratios.
+The Enterprising Investor is only concerned with the low current ratio.
 As a result, all Enterprising Investors following the ModernGraham approach should feel comfortable proceeding with the analysis.